ankane/disco/README.md

 recommender = Marshal.load(bin)
 ```

-Alternatively, you can store only the factors and use a library like [Neighbor](https://github.com/ankane/neighbor)
+Alternatively, you can store only the factors and use a library like [Neighbor](https://github.com/ankane/neighbor).
+See the [examples](https://github.com/ankane/neighbor/tree/master/examples).

 ## Algorithms